Dani-Briggs/web-dev-hw/finalwebsite/README.md

-# Assignment 12
+# Final
 ## Dani Briggs

-Who was your imaginary client?
-How did they describe their site needs?
+Did you learn anything new about web development (ie using GitHub, version control, repositories)?

- My client is a bakery in Montana.
-Their site needs to show off their work and provide infomation to get them to the bakery.
+I learned that CSS can make things a lot easier when it comes to design.

-What is the difference between display: block, display: inline, and display: inline-block?
+Did you learn anything new about web design (ie using media, color, fonts)?

-Inline takes up all the horizontal space of the display and ingores the margin property.
-Inline-block is like inline but forces the display to respect the margin.
-Block turns elements into inline or inline-block.
+I learn new ways to place media into my website, like Iframes.

-Free Response: Summarize your work cycle for this assignment
+Free Response: Summarize your work cycle for this assignment.

-First, I setup the indexes and readme.
-Then I gathered my images.
-I started with the hero image, then the nav bar and finally the main container.
+I gather some of my artwork to put on my website.
+I started with my header/hero image and used a gif I made to make something cool.
+I made the gallery page and put and adjusted my art.
+I also change the color of my nav bar to match the gif.